Thatgamecompany

 Thatgamecompany, Inc. (stylized as thatgamecompany) is an American independent video game development company founded by University of Southern California students Jenova Chen and Kellee Santiago in 2006.
 The company was a developer for Sony Computer Entertainment, contracted to create three downloadable games for the PlayStation 3's PlayStation Network service, and has since secured independent funding.
-The first of their games is a remake of Chen's award-winning Flash title Flow, with enhanced visuals and sound, added multiplayer modes and compatibility with the PlayStation 3's motion-sensitive controller.
+The first of its games is a remake of Chen's award-winning Flash title Flow, with enhanced visuals and sound, added multiplayer modes and compatibility with the PlayStation 3's motion-sensitive controller.
 The title was released on the PlayStation Store in 2007.
-The company's second PlayStation 3 game, Flower, was released on the PlayStation Store in 2009, and their third game, Journey, was released in March 2012 on the PlayStation Store.
-Their fourth game, Sky: Children of the Light, was released in July 2019 on iOS and in April 2020 on Android.
-Later, it released on the Nintendo Switch in June 2021 and on PlayStation 4 in December 2022.
+The company's second PlayStation 3 game, Flower, was released on the PlayStation Store in 2009, and its third game, Journey, was released in March 2012 on the PlayStation Store.
+Its fourth game, Sky: Children of the Light, was released in July 2019 on iOS and in April 2020 on Android, followed by the Nintendo Switch in June 2021, PlayStation 4 in December 2022, and Windows in April 2024.

 According to Chen, the company focuses on creating video games that provoke emotional responses from players.
 He has stated that, while the company is not opposed to making action-oriented games, he believes that enough such titles are released by the established video game industry.
 When designing a game, Chen and Thatgamecompany's process is to start by mapping out what the game should make the player feel, rather than by establishing game mechanics.
-Chen has stated that the company does not plan to produce large, blockbuster titles, due to their belief that the pressure for high sales would stifle innovation.
+Chen has stated that the company does not plan to produce large, blockbuster titles, due to its belief that the pressure for high sales would stifle innovation.